CharlesIvia/Rock-Paper-Scissors/README.md

-On this project I have created a rock paper scissors that you can play against the computer.
+On this project I have created a rock paper scissors game that you can play against the computer.

 This projects is as a result of online classes provided by The Odin Project.